muktishreejain/ieee754calculator/README.md

 ## Conclusion

-The IEEE 754 Floating-Point Calculator demonstrates how floating-point arithmetic works inside computers in a clear and interactive way.
+The IEEE 754 Floating-Point Calculator demonstrates how floating-point arithmetic works inside computers clearly and interactively.
 By combining backend accuracy, a practical GUI, and visual breakdowns, the project serves as both a calculator and a learning aid.
 Future enhancements will expand its precision, features, and accessibility.